Ford Trafford Park Factory: Shadow factory: 1939–1944

 In 1936, under the shadow factory plan, the British government appointed Herbert Austin to head a new team within the Air Ministry, to assess and invest in expanding the British aircraft industry in preparation for any future war requirements.
 Austin was briefed to build nine new factories, and expand or develop the existing facilities at all British located car manufacturing plants, to enable them to quickly switch to aircraft production.

 Trafford Park proved highly enticing for producing the Rolls-Royce Merlin engine.
-Located close to both major transport links, and giving easy access for the finished product to be supplied to both Metropolitan-Vickers also located in Trafford Park (for use in the Avro Manchester), and the Avro factory at Chadderton (for use in the Avro Lancaster).
+Located close to both major transport links, and giving easy access for the finished product to the Avro factory at Chadderton (for use in the Avro Lancaster).
 Redeveloped by Ford from 1938, it was designed as two separate sections to minimise the impact of bomb damage on production.

 As an important industrial area, Trafford Park suffered from extensive bombing, particularly during the Manchester Blitz of December 1940.
 On the night of 23 December 1940, the Metropolitan-Vickers aircraft factory in Mosley Road was badly damaged, with the loss of the first 13 MV-built Avro Manchester bombers in final assembly.
 The redeveloped Ford Trafford Park Factory was bombed only a few days after its opening in May 1941.

 However, by the end of production in 1944 with the use of the most modern production methods, the factory employed 17,316 workers, who were capable of producing 900 engines a month.
 As Sir Stanley Hooker stated in his autobiography:

 once the great Ford factory at Manchester started production, Merlins came out like shelling peas at the rate of 400 per week.
 And very good engines they were too, yet never have I seen mention of this massive contribution which the British Ford company made to the build-up of our air forces.

 In total, the factory manufactured well over 34,000 engines during the war period, closing at the end of March 1946.